jackmansean64/blog/content/posts/Cashflow and Networth Analysis Workbook/index.md

 2. Navigate to each pivot table referencing the transactions table, and update the "Labels" filter to include the label if desired.
 ### Missing Unique Account Identifiers
 ![image](images/Pasted_image_20240514211345.png)
 If the unique account identifier formula hasn't been applied to all rows in the balance history sheet those rows will not be included in any of the dashboards.
-This can be identified by performing an error check on the balance history sheet.
+This can be identified by performing an error check on the **Balance History** sheet.
 To resolve this error, use the formula fill tool from the populated cells to the unpopulated cells.
 See the [Updating Data](#updating-data) section for more information.
 ## Data Refresh Errors
 Data Refresh errors indicate an issue with the Excel Data Model or a PivotTable.
 These can also happen for a variety of reasons.
 Sometimes the built-in Excel error messages are useful and highlight the exact issue, but sometimes they're so ambiguous as to be effectively useless.
 ### General Tips